Education Research Current About VU Amsterdam NL

 You might want to be able to tell your story to an independent person within VU Amsterdam.
 In the first instance, the confidential counsellor offers a listening ear.
 It is possible to tell your story in confidence.
 It may concern something you have experienced yourself or something you witnessed, both within and outside VU Amsterdam.

-• Undesirable behaviour
+• Inappropiate behaviour

 • (Sexual) harassment